dominicmorris002/redpitaya-rodeostat/README.md

 These programs use CV files to save their Data and plot it in matlib plot as well as a custom PyRPL controller with its own built in scope.yaml file.

-I HIGHLY Recoomond if you are going to use this you dowload the full zipped file I have provided and Use Python 3.8 and download the dpeendies needed.
+I HIGHLY Recommend if you are going to use this you dowload the full zipped file I have provided and Use Python 3.8 and download the dependencies needed.
 You may notice that the venv. file you need to run this code is custom modified so you will need to download the virtual enviorment from here or fix it yourself.

 Have a great day :)
 -Dominic